-Worldwide, only one out of three family businesses successfully will make the transition to the next generation.
-Family businesses are most vulnerable at times of transition.
-There is a paradox of, for example, the desire to maintain and respect tradition whilst also striving to adapt and progress in response to changing business environments.
-Deloitte EMEA Family Business Centre has conducted in-depth interviews with almost 100 future leaders of family-owned companies across Europe, the Middle East, and the Africa region.
+Worldwide, only one in three family businesses successfully make the transition from one generation to the next.
+The desire to maintain and respect tradition whilst striving to adapt and progress in response to a changing business environment makes family businesses most vulnerable at times of transition.
+Deloitte’s EMEA Family Business Centre conducted in-depth interviews with almost 100 future leaders of family-owned companies across Europe, Middle East and Africa.

-We found that in today’s family businesses, a new generation is emerging with many highly qualified young men and women, often with experience in other companies and abroad, ready to face the challenges ahead, such as internationalisation, innovation and digitization.
-At the same time, they have a desire to maintain the core family values of the business and respect the legacy of the generations before.
+We found that in today’s family businesses, a new generation of highly qualified young men and women is emerging.
+Many have experience in other companies and abroad and are ready to face the challenges ahead, such as internationalisation, innovation and digitisation – all whilst maintaining the core family values of the business and respecting the legacy of the generations before.

-The main challenges that the next generation of family business leaders are facing:
+The main challenges that the next generation of family business leaders face:

-- Maintaining the family character of the business and keeping the family values alive
+- To maintain the family character of the business and keep the family values alive

-- Growing the company in a rapidly-changing economic and business environment
+- To grow the company in a rapidly-changing economic and business environment

-- Retaining independence in ownership (Though 40% of respondents do not rule out the possibility of external investors)
+- To retain independence in ownership, although 40% of respondents do not rule out the possibility of external investors